Entanglement distribution based on quantum walk in arbitrary quantum networks: Abstract

 \section{Abstract}

-In large-scale quantum networks, distributing the multi-particle entangled state among selected nodes is crucial for realizing long-distance and complicated quantum communication.
-Quantum repeaters provides an efficient method to generate entanglement between distant nodes.
-However, it is difficult to extend quantum repeater protocols to high-dimensional quantum states in existing experiments.
-Here we develop a series of scheme for generating high-dimensional entangled states via quantum walks with multiple coins or single coin by quantum repeaters, including $d$-dimensional Bell states, multi-particle high dimensional GHZ states etc..
-Furthermore, we give entanglement distribution schemes on arbitrary quantum networks according to the above theoretical framework.
-As applications, we construct quantum fractal networks and multiparty quantum secret sharing protocols based on $d$-dimensional GHZ states.
-In the end, we give the experiment implementing of various 2-party or 3-party entanglement generation schemes based on repeaters.
-Our work can serve as a building block for constructing larger and more complex quantum networks.
+In large-scale quantum networks, quantum repeaters provide an efficient method to distribute entangled states among selected nodes for realizing long-distance and complicated quantum communications.
+However, extending quantum repeater protocols to high-dimensional quantum states in existing experiments is not easy.
+Owing to the feasible physical implementations of quantum walks, we proposed various basic modules applicable to quantum repeaters for distributing high-dimensional entangled states via quantum walks, including $d$-dimensional Bell states and multi-particle $d$-dimensional GHZ states.
+Furthermore, based on the above schemes, we provided a high-dimensional entanglement distribution scheme for arbitrary quantum tree networks.
+By searching for a Steiner tree in a quantum network, we can achieve high-dimensional entanglement distributions over an arbitrary quantum network.
+We constructed a quantum fractal network based on $d$-dimensional GHZ states and analyzed the quantum transport properties of continuous quantum walks in the network.
+Compared with the continuous quantum walk on the Sierpinski gasket, the quantum walk on the new fractal network spreads more widely within the same time frame.
+Finally, we conducted five experiments to implement various basic modules of 2-party or 3-party entanglement distribution schemes in a superconducting quantum processor.
+Our study can serve as a building block for constructing large and complex quantum networks.